 Developing skin cancer on your face, ears, genitals, and other cosmetically sensitive regions could leave you with permanent scarring after its removal in some cases, but not with Mohs surgery.
-At Texas Skin Cancer Center in Kingwood, Pearland, and Houston, Texas, Mohs surgeon Joseph Sedrak, MD, uses this high cure-rate method to remove basal and squamous cell carcinoma with minimal scarring.
+At Texas Skin Cancer Center in Kingwood, Pearland, Webster, and Houston, Texas, Mohs surgeon Joseph Sedrak, MD, uses this high cure-rate method to remove basal and squamous cell carcinoma with minimal scarring.
 To find out if you’re a good candidate for Mohs surgery, call Texas Skin Cancer Center or book a consultation online today.

 Mohs surgery is a delicate skin surgery for skin cancer.
 Unlike other forms of skin cancer removal, Mohs focuses on letting you keep as much healthy skin and tissue in the region as possible and minimizing scarring.

 Before Mohs surgery, Dr. Sedrak numbs the skin around your cancerous lesion.
 During the surgery, he carefully removes a fine layer of cells from the lesion.
 He takes the excised tissue to the in-house lab where he prepares it with pigmented dye and examines it under a microscope.
 Using this method, he can map the roots of the tumor and knows where to cut next.

 Dr. Sedrak repeats the process, removing a small sample of cells each time.
 He continues until he can see no more tumor cells in a sample under the microscope.
 Finally, he repairs the small wound to further minimize your chances of having a lasting scar.

 Mohs surgery is usually one of the best options to remove basal and squamous cell carcinoma, two of the most common types of skin cancer.
 There are a few additional circumstances that make you a great candidate for the procedure, including: